 It’s natural to feel devastated and confused after this type of experience.

 And if you happen to be in any type of relationship with someone with narcissistic personality disorder (NPD), you may feel this way often.

 Are they the bad guy?
 Not really.
-They’re living with a mental health condition that’s complex and often stigmatized.
+People with narcissistic personality disorder are living with a mental health condition that’s complex and often stigmatized.
 Nevertheless, understanding this doesn’t always make it easier for you.

-But learning to identify the games people with narcissistic personality might play — and other frequent behaviors — can help you establish some necessary boundaries.
+But learning to identify the games people with narcissistic personality play — and other frequent narcissistic behaviors — can help you establish some necessary boundaries.

 Someone with this disorder may appear to you as a person with strong self-esteem.
 However, behind an attitude of superiority, there’s often someone who’s vulnerable and might even feel powerless.

 As a result, they may seek external validation and status and have a strong need to be in control.

-In this process, they may develop very elaborate self-defense mechanisms, including manipulation tactics.
+In this process, the person with narcissistic personality may develop very elaborate self-defense mechanisms, including manipulation tactics.

 They also tend to have low empathy and have difficulty getting emotionally invested in others.
 This might also lead them to use manipulation tactics and not be aware or interested in the consequences for you.